 - Journal article:

 Jourls, H. F. (1983).
 Fundamentals of medicine.
 Journal of Medicine, 46, 837-845.

 Henry, W. (2001, April 19).
 Making the grade.
 Time, 135, 28-31.

 A works cited is the citation page of the popular style by the Modern Language Association.
 The MLA style sheet was first published in 1951.
 It was taken out of print in 2016 but is still a popular writing style.
 Designed for literature, arts and philosophical writing, MLA breaks down how to format non-print materials like web pages, personal interviews, advertisements and other communications sources.

 Now, it’s time to look at the great bibliography.
-Chicago Manual of Style are by far one of the most common bibliographies around.
-Chicago also comes in a student friendly version that is called Turabian.
+Chicago Manual of Style (CMOS) is by far one of the most common bibliographies around.
+Chicago also comes in a student-friendly version called Turabian.
 With 17 editions, Chicago style has been in print since 1906.
 While Chicago will use a reference list for the citation page, you can also create a bibliography if you use notes for the in-text citations.
 Notes can be in the form of endnotes or footnotes.

 Chicago bibliographies are a good general style.
 It also works for different fields like history, anthropology, theology and philosophy.
 Chicago is good for web sources, along with audiovisual sources, lectures and even recordings.
 Examples of formatting for a Chicago bibliography include:

 Example – Audiovisual:

 Writing styles come in all different formats.
 While there are over 1,000 different styles out there, APA, MLA and Chicago are by far the most common.
 These styles each have their own different formatting methods, as well as their own styles for the bibliography.
 Pick the one that fits your writing and start formatting.